vuestorefront/vue-storefront/packages/docs/performance/ssr-cache.md

 To prevent this, update your project to either:

 * load **all** user-specific data only in the browser, using the `onMounted` hook,
-* or don't use tags on pages and components that load use data.
+* or don't use tags on pages and components that load user data.

 ### Add tags